 Your Inspection report from Hawley Home Inspections LLC will be both easy to read and give in-depth information about your new home.
 The inspection report will have three sections.
 The first section will be general information about the property.
 The Summary page(s) is the second section.
 And this is a summary of items your inspectors thought was essential and will need your attention.
 The third section is a room-by-room system by system detailed breakdown of the home’s condition during the inspection.

 When you receive the inspection report, if you have any questions, please call our office at 314-247-0040 or 618-593-9631.
 Our office staff can answer most questions.
-However, if they cannot help you, they will have one of our field supervisors contact you.
+However, if they cannot help you, one of our field supervisors will contact you.

 Is there a Home Inspector Near Me

 - Name and license number of the inspector(s)

 - Report Overview (conditions present at the time of the inspection)